 Is your farm handicap or wheelchair accessible?
 What about baby strollers on tours?

 Our lavender farm is not certified wheelchair or handicapped accessible, but we do make our best efforts to be accommodating.
-Our farm rests on the slope of Haleakala and as such our terrain is inclined.
+Our farm rests on the slope of Haleakala at an elevation of 4000 ft and as such our terrain is inclined.
 The parking lot resides on hillside, with handicapped stalls near the bottom.
 One may also advise our Admission Gate personnel that you wish to drive up to the gift shop to drop someone off and then return to park in the parking lot.

 With three main terraced levels, there are areas of flat walkways and paths where folks can enjoy the sights of the garden.
 Please also be advised that many connecting trails in the gardens on which we conduct our guided walking tours are not wheelchair or stroller accessible.